AttainableEngineering/UsefulPython/README.md

 # UsefulPython
-Useful Python Code, Readme's, and Idioms to use
+Useful Python Code, Information, and Idioms to use

 ## Data Types: